zhaodongsun/contrast-phys/readme.md

 The original videos are firstly preprocessed to crop the face.
 Facial landmarks are generated using [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace).
 I use the following OpenFace commend to get the facial landmark (.csv file) from each video.
 For more details, you could check [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Command-line-arguments).

+If you are using OpenFace on Linux, you may use the following command in Bash to get the landmark from one video.
+You can use Bash For loop to get landmarks from multiple videos.
 ```
 ./FeatureExtraction -f <VideoFileName> -out_dir <dir> -2Dfp
 ```

-If you are using OpenFace on Windows, you may use the following for loop to get the landmarks for multiple videos.
+If you are using OpenFace on Windows, you may use the following For loop in Python to get the landmarks for multiple videos.
 You can download the Windows Version of OpenFace [here](https://1drv.ms/u/s!AtCpzthip8c9_RsyovL9Ngfd6OKq?e=b1HtC4).
 ```
 for v in video_list:
     os.system('.\\openface\\FeatureExtraction.exe -f %s -out_dir %s -2Dfp'%(v, landmarks_folder))